Marcus Aurelius: Childhood

 Marcus's sister, Annia Cornificia Faustina, was probably born in 122 or 123.
 His father probably died in 125 or 126 when Marcus was three years old during his praetorship.
 (Note: Farquharson dates his death to 130 when Marcus was nine.)
 Though he can hardly have known his father, Marcus wrote in his Meditations that he had learned 'modesty and manliness' from his memories of his father and the man's posthumous reputation.
 His mother Lucilla did not remarry and, following prevailing aristocratic customs, probably did not spend much time with her son.
 Instead, Marcus was in the care of 'nurses', and was raised after his father's death by his grandfather Marcus Annius Verus (II), who had always retained the legal authority of patria potestas over his son and grandson.
 Technically this was not an adoption, the creation of a new and different patria potestas.
 Lucius Catilius Severus, described as Marcus's maternal great-grandfather, also participated in his upbringing; he was probably the elder Domitia Lucilla's stepfather.
 Marcus was raised in his parents' home on the Caelian Hill, an upscale area with few public buildings but many aristocratic villas.
-Marcus's grandfather owned a palace beside the Lateran, where he would spend much of his childhood.
-Marcus thanks his grandfather for teaching him 'good character and avoidance of bad temper'.
+He also spent much of his childhood in a palace beside the Lateran, owned by his grandfather.
+Marcus thanks this grandfather for teaching him 'good character and avoidance of bad temper'.
 He was less fond of the mistress his grandfather took and lived with after the death of his wife Rupilia.
 Marcus was grateful that he did not have to live with her longer than he did.